Varun2711/COSC419B-Project/Journal/Meeting8.md

 ### Next week goals:

-- Add code from the `jersey-number-pipeline` repository to our repository, which will serve as a base for our pipeline
+- Add any necessary code from the `jersey-number-pipeline` repository to our repository, which will serve as a base for our pipeline